eddmann/compiled-conversations/README.md

 ### Sync Episodes to S3

-The `sync-episodes` script uploads podcast audio files to a specified S3 bucket.
+The `sync-episodes` script uploads local episode audio files to a specified S3 bucket.
 It:

 - Reads MP3 files from the local `episodes/` directory
 - Compares local file hashes with S3 ETags to detect changes